Decision-Making Under Complete Uncertainty: You Will Not Regret Being Greedy: Introduction

 The basic structure of our framework dates back to Abraham Wald's maximin model \cite{Wald1950} and Leonard Savage's minimax regret model \cite{Savage1951}, both of which are based on worst-case principles.
 Wald's maximin criterion prescribes choosing the strategy that maximizes the minimum payoff, while Savage's criterion prescribes choosing the strategy that minimizes the maximum regret.
 The connection to our setting is that the DM tries to minimize the regret against the worst-case probability distribution.

-In this paper, we study arguably the two most natural strategies the DM can employ: the \textit{greedy} strategy and the \textit{uniform} strategy.
-In the former case, the DM picks the product with the better average rating and breaks ties uniformly at random.
-The uniform strategy simply picks a product uniformly at random.
-We measure how these strategies perform in different scenarios, focusing on the worst-case.
-We track two metrics, the payoff that the DM receives from the game and the regret, which is defined as the difference between the expected payoff of the best possible alternative and the DM's product choice.
+In this paper, we study arguably the most natural strategy the DM can employ: the \textit{greedy} strategy, where the DM picks the product with the highest average rating and breaks ties uniformly at random.
+We measure how the greedy strategy performs in different scenarios, focusing on the worst-case.
+We track two metrics, the payoff that the DM receives from the game and the regret, which is defined as the difference between the expected payoff of the best possible alternative and the DM's product choice, given the true state.